rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

 #### To manage interactive processes using `bg` and `fg`

-1. Start an interactive process such as the `vi` text editor to create and edit a sample file text file named "foobar.txt".
+1. Start an interactive process like the `vi` text editor to create and edit a sample file text file named "foobar.txt".
 Type:

     ```bash
     vi foobar1.txt